Boutique Sri Lanka

 Rafters’ Retreat offers an excellent package of rafting and bird-watching, whilst staying in their fun tree houses.

-Paradise Farm, where your rafting thrills will be contrasted with accommodation in a private villa amongst organic orchards and a picturesque infinity pool.
+Paradise Garden Resort, where your rafting thrills will be contrasted with accommodation in a private villa amongst organic orchards and a picturesque infinity pool.

 Where: Bentota River is favoured for the keen water babes and sunbathers but Colombo Sailing Club on Bologoda Lake is also an ideal break for the business/ holiday maker.